neurogears/vrp-2021/_worksheets/01-acquisition.md

 1. Download Bonsai from [http://bonsai-rx.org](http://bonsai-rx.org).
 2. Install **Bonsai - Starter Pack** from the package manager. ![The Bonsai package manager]({{ site.baseurl }}/assets/images/packagemanager.png)
-3. Click the `Updates` tab on the left side of the screen and install any available upgrades.
+3. Click on the `Updates` tab at the top of the screen and install any available upgrades.
 4. Read [http://bonsai-rx.org/docs/editor](http://bonsai-rx.org/docs/editor) for an introduction to the user interface.

 Video Acquisition